A complete guide to GRC

 Create a feedback loop

 In this phase, analyze the outcome of the GRC framework implementation.
 Use the learnings from this phase during future process optimizations.
-This will ensure constant improvement and progress.
+This ensures constant improvement and progress.

 Technologies used to implement a GRC framework

-There are several ways through which GRC frameworks can be implemented in organizations:
+There are several ways GRC frameworks can be implemented:

 The conventional approach: Implementing from the ground up

 This is how GRC frameworks were first implemented in organizations.
-With assistance drawn from computer software such as spreadsheets, GRC frameworks were manually implemented in organizations using paper-based processes with some degree of automation.
+With assistance from computer software such as spreadsheets, GRC frameworks were manually implemented in organizations using paper-based processes with only some automation.

 • Slow and laborious: It took ages to implement a GRC framework, no matter how simple it was.